Before your registration window begins:

 - Read the FAQs and learn the Banner terms

 - Search for course information by logging into Banner.
 Find the course and CRN.
 Review the course description and requirements by clicking on the CRN.
 Note mandatory classes or specific meeting dates and pre-reqs.
-Note if the course satisfies the writing requirement or is a pass/fail course.
+Note if the course is a pass/fail course.
 Have alternates prepared.
 Ensure you are eligible to register for the course (some courses are for specified groups of people only).

 - Seek the permissions needed to register for independent courses, non-law courses, audit, externships or to comply with the course overlap rule (time conflicts).
 If you receive permission for a time conflict, you must forward that permission to the Law School Registrar in order to be registered in both courses.

 - Prior to your registration period, check for holds.
 Holds may prohibit registration, so best to care for them several days prior to your registration window opening.

 During your registration window:

 - Access the Add/Drop screen when your fall or spring registration window opens.

 - Enter CRNS.
 If a course is closed and you wish to waitlist, please ensure you select the drop-down menu to affirmatively put yourself on a waiting list.

 - Students on journals or competitive teams for which they must be registered in a specific course should find that course on their registration when they log into Banner.